AndyX07/Chess-Engine/README.md

 - SDl2

 ## Requirements
-Make sure you have SDL2 installed as well as all dependencies <br/>
+Make sure you have SDL2 installed as well as all required dependencies <br/>
-SDL2 installation for CodeBlocks: http://fredericgoset.ovh/sdl/en/installation.html

-## Setup
-- Download the project
-- Run the project using the Chess.cbp file in src

 ## Inspiration
 This project was inspired by Sebastian Lague on Youtube. <br/>